 You will be responsible for all parklet costs, including design, permitting, and construction costs as well as materials.
 The costs for design and construction will vary depending on your parklet, but reports from other cities are that parklets can easily cost $15,000.
 Final permitting fees will be determined if a permanent program is approved, but it’s reasonable to expect to pay about $1,500 in review, permitting, and inspection fees to get your parklet from concept design through construction.
 As with all SDOT permits, you will be required to carry $1 million in liability insurance, and to name the City as an additional insured.
 Annual permit renewals cost $140.

-As part of your parklet application, you must submit at least two letters of support from adjacent properties or businesses, neighborhood associations, or nearby residents.
-More information about this requirement can be found in the application guidelines.
-If you are selected to host a pilot parklet, you will be required to post a notice of the proposed parklet in your window for 14 days, and mail a notice to all addresses within 200 feet of the proposed parklet site.
+Pilot parklet hosts are required to submit at least two letters of support from adjacent properties or businesses, neighborhood associations, or nearby residents.
+After approval of the parklet’s concept design, you must also post a notice of the proposed parklet in your window for 14 days, and mail a notice to all addresses within 200 feet of the proposed parklet site.

 Design review and the permitting process

-As part of the parklet application process, you need to provide SDOT with a site plan featuring the elements listed below:
+Applicants selected to join the pilot program provided SDOT with a site plan featuring the elements listed below: